alexdevero/alexdevero/README.md

 ## 👨‍💻 About me

 I am a full-stack developer, with focus on frontend, and founder from Czechia.
-I am currently open for freelance projects.
+I am currently open to work on freelance projects.

 - 🔭 I’m currently working on mainly two things: getting my software company off the ground and new hobby/business projects to make people's lives better
 - 🌱 I’m currently learning few things: